 MiraCosta College offers wireless "Wi-Fi" network access to students, staff and faculty.
-The wireless network is available throughout all college sites: Oceanside, San Elijo and the Community Learning Center.
+The wireless network is available throughout all college sites: Oceanside, San Elijo, TCI and the Community Learning Center.
 MiraCosta prefers that all employees and students use the secure (mcc-secure-wifi) network.

-MiraCosta College operates two wireless networks: One wireless network is available to both students and employees, and may require minimal configuration prior to use.
-The second wireless network is secured by WPA2 (Wi-Fi Protected Access) and is available to staff, faculty, and students.
+MiraCosta College operates multiple wireless networks: Our MiraCosta-WiFi network is available to both students and employees, allows limited access to the Internet, and requires minimal configuration to use.
+The mcc-secure-wifi wireless network is secured by WPA2 (Wi-Fi Protected Access) and is available to staff, faculty, and students.
 The secure network allows greater access to the internet, and internal resources, but requires some configuration and authentication prior to use.
 Please see the FAQ's for our recommendations on keeping your data safe on our wireless network.

 In order to use the wireless network, you will need to meet the following requirements:

 - A valid account (students will use their SURF login, employees will use their MiraCosta account)